BOLTZZ/R/R Fundamentals/Machine Learning.md

 * This bias in the dataset can be a big problem in machine learning.
 If the traning data is biased the algorithm is likely to be biased as well.
 The test set is also affected because it was derived from the bias dataset.
 There are serveral ways we can rid of the bias or make sure prevelance doesn't cloud our assesments via the confusion matrix.
 * A general improvment over using overall acurracy is to study sensitivity and specificity seperatley.
 To define sensitivity and specificity we need a binary outcome.
 Wehn the outcomes are categorical qe can define these terms for a specific category.
 Like, in the digits example (reading digits 0 - 9) we can ask for the specificty in the case of correctly predicting 2 as opposed to some other digit.
 * Once we specify a category of intereset then we can think about positive outcomes (Y = 1) and negative outcomes (Y = 0).
 * *Sensitivity* is defined as the ability of an algorithm to predict a positive outcome when the actual outcome is positive (Ŷ = 1 when Y = 1).
 Since an algorithm that predicts a positive outcome (Y = 1) no matter what has perfect sensitivity, the metric on its own is not good enough to judge an algorithm.
 High sensitivity: Y = 1 -> Ŷ = 1.
+Also, sensitivity() can be used to find the sensitivity of a prediction: ```sensitivity(predicted_outcome_data, actual_data)```.
 * *Specificity* is the ability of an algorithm to predict a negative when the observed outcome is negative (Ŷ = 0 when Y = 0).
 High specificity: Y = 0 -> Ŷ = 0.
 Another way to define specificity is the portion of positive calls that're actually positive.
 In this case, High specificity: Ŷ = 1 -> Y = 1.
+Also, specificity() can be used to find the specificity of a prediction: ```specificity(predicted_outcome_data, actual_data)```.
 * To provide a precise defintion the 4 entries of the confusion matrix are labeled:

 | | Actually Positive | Actually Negative